sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

 .. function:: LoadCHARMMForcefield()

-   Loads the CHARMM27 forcefield read from GROMACS
+   Loads the CHARMM27 forcefield read from Gromacs

    :returns: The loaded :class:`Forcefield`

 .. function:: LoadAMBERForcefield()

-   Loads the AMBER03 forcefield read from GROMACS
+   Loads the AMBER03 forcefield read from Gromacs

    :returns: The loaded :class:`Forcefield`